osism/documentation/source/deployment/bootstrap.rst

      The use of the inventory ``hosts.installation`` is only necessary if the IP address of the management interface differs from the IP address to be used later after the initial provisioning.

+     This is usually the case when using Cobbler for provisioning.

 * Add the node to the ``hosts`` inventory file.
 As ``ansible_host`` use the management IP address.

   .. code-block:: ini